Anisotropic vortex motion and two-dimensional superconducting transition

 Applying this procedure across various values of $H$ and for both orientations of $\tilde{\mathbf{J}}$, we obtain the $R-H$ curves shown in Fig.~\ref{fig2}(c).
 When $\tilde{U}_x\ll\tilde{U}_y$, the resistance along the $\mathbf{y}$-direction is only marginally reduced, whereas that along the $\mathbf{x}$-direction experiences significant suppression at low $H$.
 However, as $H$ increases, the suppression diminishes and eventually disappears.
 This behavior along the $\mathbf{x}$-direction is intuitive: at low $H$, vortices are sparsely distributed, making them more easily trapped within the valleys of the pinning potential.
 As $H$ increases, the vortex density rises.
 Clusters of vortices collectively confront the pinning barriers and eventually overcome them.
 As a result, the influence of the pinning potential becomes progressively weaker, thereby reducing its impact on the resistance.
 Using a criterion of $50\%$ of the normal-state resistance as in Ref.~\cite{Hua2024}, we identify two distinct upper critical fields, $H_{c2}^x>H_{c2}^y$, corresponding to the $\mathbf{x}$- and $\mathbf{y}$-directions, respectively.
 This model can be extended to all temperatures below $T_c$, yielding the results shown in Fig.~\ref{fig1}(d).

-\textit{BKT.}--- We now turn to the superconducting transition crossing temperature.
+\textit{BKT.}--- We now turn to the zero-field case, namely, the superconducting transition crossing temperature.
 It is well established that 2D superconductors undergo the BKT transition \cite{Kosterlitz_1974,Halperin1979}.
+In this zero-field BKT case, vortices are not introduced by an applied magnetic field.
+Instead, the relevant excitations are thermally excited vortex-antivortex pairs.
 As the temperature exceeds the critical $T_c$, vortex-antivortex pairs unbind into free vortices and antivortices, which destroy phase coherence and lead to finite resistance.
 This resistance emerges through the same mechanism as in the presence of a magnetic field \cite{Halperin1979}.
 Below $T_c$, vortex-antivortex pairs remain bound, preserving phase coherence.
 However, due to finite-current effects, the resistance is not exactly zero.
 When a current flows through the sample, as discussed earlier, it exerts Lorentz forces on both the vortex and the antivortex; however, due to their opposite topological charges, these forces act in opposite directions.
 The opposite forces tend to pull the bound pairs apart.
 Upon unbinding, free vortices and antivortices are produced, leading to energy dissipation similar to the behavior above $T_c$.

 We first discuss the situation without a pinning potential at $T<T_c$.
-As shown in Fig.~\ref{fig2}(b), the long-time steady velocity of vortices $\tilde{v}_{v,f} = 2\pi \tilde{J}_x$, giving $R/R_n = 2\pi n_v\xi^2$, where $n_v$ denotes the density of current-induced vortices and antivortices.
+As shown in Fig.~\ref{fig2}(b), the long-time steady velocity of vortices $\tilde{v}_{y,f} = 2\pi \tilde{J}_x$, giving $R/R_n = 2\pi n_v\xi^2$, where $n_v$ denotes the density of current-induced vortices and antivortices.
 The dependence of $n_v$ on temperature and current has been investigated in Refs.~\cite{PhysRevLett.40.783,PhysRevLett.40.780,PhysRevB.18.3204,Halperin1979}.
 The resulting resistance is given\cite{Halperin1979} as

 where $s \equiv \text{max}[s_T,s_J]$ with $s_T \equiv 2\pi|\tau/b\tau_c|^{1/2}, s_J \equiv 1/\ln(J_0/J)$.
 Here, $b$ is a dimensionless constant of order unity, $\tau \equiv (T-T_c)/T_c $ is the reduced temperature, and $\tau_c \equiv (T^0_c-T_c)/T_c$, where $T_c^0$ is the BCS critical temperature.